-See Requirements in Section 4.1.
+^{}See Requirements in Section 4.1.

-- B. The calculation of the threshold amount for procurement method and approval authority purposes is based on the total anticipated cost for like services countywide, the original period of the Award, and all optional renewals or extensions.
-The determination of like services will be made at the discretion of the Procurement Management Department. - C. Supplemental Task Authorizations (STA's) and County Project Authorizations (CPAs) are approved by the approval authority based on the threshold amount per project. - D. An Amendment, County Project Modification (CPM) or a Change Order must be approved by the approval authority for the total threshold amounts for the project. - E. Purchasing by Lee County Department of Human Services Housing.
+- B. The calculation of the threshold amount for approval authority purposes is based on the total anticipated cost for the original period of the Award and all optional renewals or extensions. - C. Supplemental Task Authorizations (STA's) and County Project Authorizations (CPAs) are approved by the approval authority based on the threshold amount per project. - D. An Amendment, County Project Modification (CPM) or a Change Order must be approved by the approval authority for the total threshold amounts for the project. - E. Purchasing by Lee County Department of Human Services Housing.

-- For the purposes of new Construction, the acquisition of vacant land and/or rehabilitation of existing houses that does not exceed \$150,000.00, the County Manager, or Designee is authorized to approve.
+- 1. For the purposes of new Construction, the acquisition of vacant land and/or rehabilitation of existing houses that does not exceed \$150,000.00, the County Manager, or Designee is authorized to approve.
 Any Purchase over \$150,000.00 will require Board approval.
 Such Purchases are solely for rehabilitation, Construction or replacement of affordable and/or supportive housing for use by the elderly, disabled, low income families and hurricane survivors for revitalization in targeted neighborhoods. - 2.
 For all other Purchases made by the Department of Human Services, the County Manager's signature is required for purchases from \$50,000.00 to \$100,000.00.
-Purchases under \$100,000.00 require three (3) quotes and Purchases over \$100,000.00 require a Competitive Procurement to be issued, as provided in Procurement Threshold Tier 4. - F. The County Attorney is authorized to Purchase services and commodities up to \$99,999.00.
-Splitting Purchases to avoid obtaining Quotations or Competitive Procurement is prohibited. - G. Splitting Purchases to avoid obtaining Quotations or Competitive Procurement is prohibited.
+Purchases under \$100,000.00 require three (3) quotes and Purchases over \$100,000.00 require a Competitive Procurement to be issued, as provided in Procurement Threshold Tier 4. - F. The County Attorney is authorized to Purchase services and commodities up to \$99,999.00. - G. Splitting Purchases to avoid obtaining Quotations or Competitive Procurement is prohibited.